wmeints/mlops-tools/README.md

 We also have a number of quality goals:

 1. Great developer experience, you should be able to debug and test locally before deploying pipelines
-2. Easy to set up and easy to maintain, you should not spend your time fighting versions or perform operations tasks
+2. Easy to set up and easy to maintain, we want to focus on business value not operations
 3. Safe, our customers expect a safe environment, and we should be able to provide that
-4. Just enough tooling, We're not working for Facebook or Airbnb.
+4. Just enough tooling.
 We need a flexible environment that's cost-effective.

 ### Constraints